Giuseppe Rinvolucri: St Michael & All Angels' Church, Conwy

-Rinvolucri is thought to have been involved in the design of St Michael & All Angels' Church in the north Wales town of Conwy, which was built in 1915.
-Subsequently (before 1939), Rinvolucri designed the installation of a group of sculptures outside the church.
-The church is in Rosemary Lane, immediately inside the medieval town walls.
-The sculptures, whose sculptor is unidentified, form the Stations of the Cross and comprise a large white marble statue of the Crucifixion of Jesus, forming the 12th station, and thirteen large plaster cast tablets for the other stations.
+In 1930 Rinvolucri designed alterations of a former military drill hall for use as the parish hall for St Michael & All Angels' Catholic Church in Conwy.
+He subsequently designed a group of sculptures outside the church.
+These form the Stations of the Cross and comprise a large white marble statue of the Crucifixion of Jesus, forming the 12th station, and thirteen large plaster cast tablets for the other stations.
 Twelve tablets are fixed to the town wall with the last station on the wall of the church.
 The sculptures form a Grade II listed structure.
+The church is in Rosemary Lane, immediately inside the medieval town walls.